keboola/connection-docs/transformations/dbt/cli/cli.md

 ## Local Development

-Let's set up the local development with [Keboola Connection CLI](https://developers.keboola.com/cli/).
+Let's set up the local development with [Keboola CLI](https://developers.keboola.com/cli/).

 It is easy on Mac with [homebrew](https://docs.brew.sh/Installation.html) support (other platforms covered in the [documentation](https://developers.keboola.com/cli/installation/)):